learning4better/english/README.md

 To learninng4better

 Be v1.
+Example
-Example can be , will be etc
+ can be , will be , be good, be kind, to be late
 Being V2
 Been v3 past
 Difference with being or been